Duke Kunshan University

 DUKE KUNSHAN UNIVERSITYApply Now

 Duke Kunshan University (DKU) is a partnership of Duke University and Wuhan University to create a world-class university offering a range of academic programs and conferences for students from China and throughout the world.
 Duke Kunshan University is located in Kunshan, Jiangsu province, China.

 DKU welcomed the inaugural class in its undergraduate degree program in August 2018.
 The four-year bachelor’s degree program is based in the liberal arts and sciences tradition that emphasizes critical thinking, creativity, collaboration, and exploration.
-This year GEO is piloting a unique opportunity for Duke University undergraduates to study away at DKU.
+During the COVID-19 public health crisis, GEO is piloting a unique opportunity for Duke University undergraduates to study away at DKU.

-This experience is open to all Duke undergraduate students who hold Chinese citizenship.
-Interested students must be able to enter and/or remain in China for the purposes of taking courses in order to be eligible for this program, in compliance with all Duke, DKU, and governmental travel restrictions and immigration rules.
+This experience is open to all Duke undergraduate students who hold Chinese citizenship and are unable to obtain a U.S. study visa.
+Interested students must be in China or be able to travel to China for the purposes of taking courses in order to be eligible for this program.
+Students must be in compliance with all Duke, DKU, and governmental travel restrictions and immigration rules.

 PROGRAM FAST FACTS